|Telephone: 020 8568 3693||Click here to e-mail us for free initial advice or enquiry for our services||Mobile: 07860 924782|

 John Bowen, CEng, Fellow SCMS, Fellow IMarEST, Retired Principal Associate

-After a Marine Surveying and Consultancy "second career" spanning some 30 years specializing in vintage steel vessels, John has now retired from "active service" with BMA.
+After a Marine Surveying and Consultancy "second career" spanning some 30 years specializing in vintage steel vessels, John has now retired from "active service" with BMS.
 He maintains a strong interest in Vintage Thames Spritsail vessels on the East Coast.
-He is available on a mentoring and informal consultancy basis from his home in Suffolk by the River Orwell.
+In retirement John now runs the point of contact "back office" for the three remaining independent specialist surveyors listed above.